Code-Institute-Submissions/Milestone-Project-129/README.md

 ### Content

--   All content was written by the developer.
+-   Content fot the contact from was obtained from [MDB](https://mdbootstrap.com/docs/jquery/forms/contact/)

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-

 ### Acknowledgements